-You don’t have to focus on golf swing form to fix your golf swing.
+You don’t have to focus on golf swing technique to fix your golf swing.

 You should notice a few things: